albumentations-team/albumentations/CONTRIBUTING.md

 Thank you for your interest in contributing to Albumentations!
 This guide is designed to make it easier for you to get involved and help us build a powerful, efficient, and easy-to-use image augmentation library.

+For small changes (e.g., bug fixes), feel free to submit a PR.

+For larger changes, consider
+creating an [**issue**](https://github.com/albumentations-team/albumentations/issues) outlining your proposed change.
+You can also join us on [**Discord**](https://discord.com/invite/astral-sh) to discuss your idea with the community.

 ## Getting Started

 ### Setting Up Your Development Environment